TechWrecker304/LinkedIn-Profile-Analyzer/README.md

 If you run it on YOUR OWN profile while you logged in it will give mixed results.

+I am still working out some small bugs when some profiles have low follower and connection counts

 Initial Threshold "Criteria" can be adjusted in the code.
 I only set it the way it is now for just testing and as example.
 Thresholds are in the popup.js area in this function function evaluateCriteria(data) {